If you dedicate enough time to this hobby you’ll sooner or later ask for advice about a headphone you never had the chance to hear.

 This is not wrong per se but can make you lose time, money and sadly even make you give up on your newly found headphone hobby.

 I admit sometimes a headphone or brand is so bad that everyone in a group agrees you should stay away from it.
 You just need to be careful to know if it’s not a biased opinion.
 So you should search review sites, online shops reviews and get your hand on everything related to what you want to buy, this includes measurements made by reputable sources and fans alike.

-Your first serious headphone is the base for everything else you’ll buy later, and believe me this hobby can be
+Your first serious headphone is the base for everything else you’ll buy later, and believe me, this hobby can be

-dangerously addictive if you go in to the rabbit hole.
+dangerously addictive if you go into the rabbit hole.

 Your first headphone is also very important because it gives a reference point to experienced users who want to help you.
-There are people out there who dedicate a lot of listening time to this hobby and their opinion should be respected specially if they take time from it to help you find a great pair of cans.
+There are people out there who dedicate a lot of listening time to this hobby and their opinion should be respected especially if they take time from it to help you find a great pair of cans.

 If someone really wants to help you, he or she will say if they intimately know the product, whats their favorite headphones or sound signature and their favorite music genres.

-One thing is someone who heard the product, the other completely different is someone who gives an opinion based on specs, frequency response and opinions from their favorite reviewers who might have a different taste in the sound signature of a headphone and might also be in to different music genres.
+One thing is someone who heard the product, the other completely different is someone who gives an opinion based on specs, frequency response, and opinions from their favorite reviewers who might have a different taste in the sound signature of a headphone and might also be into different music genres.